NikolaBlagojevic/pyrecodes/docs/source/usage/examples/example_3.rst

 Constants
 `````````

-The starting time step of the recovery simulation is set to day 0, time step is day, and the maximal duration is set at 500 time steps to limit the computational time of the analysis.
-A full recovery analysis requires a higher number of days and requires more computational time.
+The starting time step of the recovery simulation is set to day 0, time step is a day, and the maximal duration is set at 3650 time steps.
 Building damage is assigned on day 1, to simulate the scenario earthquake.

 Apart from these three constants that are required by all SystemCreator classes in **pyrecodes**, the R2DSystemCreator class requires several additionall constants.
 These are: